on this page

 If you get a scholarship you need to let us know.
 It may affect your payment from us.
-When we mention payments from us, we usually mean a student payment.
+A payment from us may be a student payment, such as Youth Allowance or ABSTUDY.
 However, there are cases where your scholarship could affect other types of Centrelink payments.

 An equity or merit-based scholarship is a scholarship you get:

 - so you can study or do research

 - for achievement in study or research.

 The amount of the scholarship you get may affect your payment rate.
 We include equity or merit-based scholarships in your income test.
 Part of the equity or merit-based scholarship amount you get is exempt.
 We don’t count the first $9,724 per year in your income test.

 For example, we treat the Tertiary Access Payment as an equity or merit based scholarship.
 Because the Tertiary Access Payment is under $9,724, the amount will be exempt for that calendar year.

 Any amount over $9,724 per year counts as income and may impact your payment rate.
 If you get more than one scholarship, the $9,724 applies to the total amount you get, not to each one.

 ABSTUDY payments for master and doctorate students